compbiocore/cbc-documentation-templates/docs/index_site.md

 ```

-Example of card generated from the
+Example of card generated from the `yaml` above:

 ![Project card](assets/img/project_card.png)